heywaffleapp/blog/content/updates/closedbeta.md

 Our closed beta will be invite-only and is estimated to last for two weeks.
 Once all significant changes have been implemented, we'll let our beta testers to invite their friends and begin inviting users from our waitlist.

 Haven't registered yet?
-Join the list today :)
+Join the [list](https://heywaffle.app/) today :)

-We can't wait to hear what you think about Waffle and see what you create.
+We can't wait to hear what you think about Waffle and see what you create (if you share it with us, of course).

 Meet you soon,